 iii.
 Inherence – something that you are

-Now that you have an understanding of what two-factor authentication is, and how it works, let us take a closer look at its implementation and the disadvantages (if any) of using it on your account.
+Now that you have an understanding of what two-factor authentication is and how it works, let’s take a closer look at its implementation and the disadvantages (if any) of using it on your account.

 Besides the above scenario, there are several other situations where 2FA could be vulnerable to all sorts of attacks.
-Some of these situations include instances when a website/app incorporating the mechanism: has a skewed implementation for token verification; lacks a rate limit that can allow someone to brute-force their way into the account; allows the same OTP to be sent over-and-over; relies on improper access control for backup codes, among others.
-All of which can lead to vulnerabilities that can allow someone—with the right knowledge and skillset—to find their way around the poorly implemented two-factor authentication and get access to the targeted account.
+Some of these situations include instances where a website/app incorporating the mechanism: has a skewed implementation for token verification; lacks a rate limit that can allow someone to brute-force their way into the account; allows the same OTP to be sent over-and-over; relies on improper access control for backup codes, among others.
+All of these can lead to vulnerabilities that can allow someone—with the right knowledge and skillset—to find their way around the poorly implemented 2FA mechanism and get access to the targeted account.

-However, with all that said, there is one crucial factor at play here, which is that, since most of us are average internet users and do not use our accounts for questionable use-cases, it is not very likely for a hacker to target our accounts as potential attacks.
-One of the obvious reasons for which is that an account of an average user is not bait-y enough and does not offer much to gain for someone to spend their time and energy into carrying out an attack.
-So in such a scenario, you end up getting the best out of 2FA security rather than coming across some of its extreme disadvantages, as stated earlier.
-In short, the advantages of 2FA outweigh the disadvantages for a majority of users — granted you are using it carefully.
+However, with all that said, there’s one crucial factor at play here, which is that, since most of us are average internet users and don’t use our accounts for questionable use-cases, it’s not very likely for a hacker to target our accounts as potential attacks.
+One of the obvious reasons for this is that an account of an average user is not bait-y enough and doesn’t offer much to gain for someone to spend their time and energy carrying out an attack.

 As we sign up for more and more services online, we are, in some way, increasing the odds of getting our accounts compromised.
 Unless, of course, there are security checks in place to ensure the security of these accounts and keep threats at bay.

-The scenario we discussed above is just one of the many different instances where having two-factor authentication enabled on your account can prove to be beneficial and can keep your account protected.
-But the general idea behind having a second factor is to make it reasonably difficult for a hacker to break into your account and access your data.
-That said, it is crucial to address it again that, even though 2FA adds to the security, it is not a foolproof solution in itself either, and therefore needs to be implemented correctly by the service, not to mention proper setup at the user’s end, which should be done carefully (taking a backup of all the recovery codes) to make the service work in your favor.
+The scenario mentioned above is just one of the many different instances where having 2FA enabled on your account can prove to be beneficial.
+But having said that, it’s worth mentioning again that, even though 2FA adds to your account’s security, it isn’t a foolproof solution either, and therefore needs to be implemented correctly by the service; not to mention proper setup at the user’s end, which should be done carefully (taking a backup of all the recovery codes) to make the service work in your favor.

-While most services require a similar set of steps to enable two-factor authentication, you can check out our guide on how to enable 2FA on your Google account and other social networking websites to find out how to properly set up two-factor authentication security on your account.
-And while you do that, make sure you have a copy of all the backup codes so that you do not get locked out of your account in case you do not receive tokens or loose access to the token generator.
+While most services require a similar set of steps to enable two-factor authentication, you can check out our guide on how to enable 2FA on your Google account and other social media websites to find out how to properly set up two-factor authentication security on your account.
+And while you do that, make sure you have a copy of all the backup codes so that you don’t get locked out of your account in case you don’t receive tokens or lose access to the token generator.